Chart Color Schemes

 Darlington displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Darlington's dwelling structure, as per the latest Census, consisted of 3.8% houses and 96.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 2.3% houses and 97.7% other dwellings.
+Darlington's dwelling structure, as per the latest Census, had 3.8% houses and 96.2% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 2.3% houses and 97.7% other dwellings.
 Home ownership in Darlington stood at 18.2%, with mortgaged dwellings at 21.2% and rented ones at 60.5%.
-The median monthly mortgage repayment was $3,200, above Sydney metro's average of $2,705.
+The median monthly mortgage repayment was $3,200, higher than Sydney metro's average of $2,705.
 Median weekly rent in Darlington was $650, compared to Sydney metro's $550.
-Nationally, Darlington's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Nationally, Darlington's mortgage repayments were significantly higher at $3,200 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing